 What you should know

-- You may bleed more than expected or get an infection after surgery.
-Your kidneys may not work properly.
+- You may bleed more than expected or get an infection.
 You may continue to have long-term pain and swelling in the treated leg.
 Your new graft may narrow, become blocked, or get infected.
-You may need another surgery.
-Graft failure may increase your risk of needing your leg or foot amputated (cut off).
-You may get a blood clot that travels to your heart, lungs, or brain and causes life-threatening problems, such as a heart attack or stroke.
+You may need more surgery.
+Graft failure increases your risk of a leg or foot amputation.
+You may get a blood clot that travels to your heart or lungs.
+This can be life-threatening.

-- If you do not have surgery, symptoms such as pain may get worse, or begin to happen at rest.
-Over time, you may not be able to walk as well or as far as you were once able to.
+- If you do not have surgery, your symptoms may get worse or begin to happen at rest.
+You may develop difficulty walking.
 You may get sores on your foot that do not heal, or the skin tissue may die.
 If the sores or dead skin become infected, you may need to have part of your leg or foot amputated.
-Without surgery, your risk is greater for life-threatening problems, such as a stroke or heart attack.
+Without surgery, your risk is greater for life-threatening problems, such as a heart attack.

 Before your surgery: